jhou2/docs.review.ninja/index.md

 ## Code Review

+Compare diffs and add your comments.
+Review Ninja provides a convenient way to add your comments either for a pull request as a whole or on specific line numbers.

 Click the repository you want to view.
 All pending pull requests in this repository appear in a list.

 Click a pull request to begin a code review.

+## Issue Management

+Any time you discover something that needs fixing, Review Ninja opens a GitHub issue.

+## Starring

+Review Ninja understands that often in code review it matters most who performmed the review.
+By starring a pull request, it shows that the reviewer has seen the code change and has approved it.

 To star a review, click <i class="fa fa-star ng-scope"></i>.